 - Preheat your oven to 400F.

-- Arrange the plantains on a cookie sheet lined with parchment paper or a silpat.
-Bake for 16-20 minutes, flipping the plantains after 8 minutes.
+- Arrange the plantain slices on a cookie sheet lined with parchment paper or a silpat.
+Bake for 16-20 minutes, flipping them after 8 minutes.
 Your plantains are done when they're browned on the outside and tender on the inside.
 Cooking time will vary depending on how ripe your plantains are.
 If they don't look done at 16 minutes, check them at 18 minutes.
 If they still don't look totally done, flip them, and do 2 more minutes.